 If there’s enough water in the water reservoir, the reservoir is placed properly, but you’re still having “add water” issues, try cleaning the reservoir.

 If you’re using distilled water, switch to tap, filtered or bottled water – this should fix the problem.
+Empty the tank, rinse well and fill with fresh water.
 It’s not recommended to use distilled or softened water in Keurig coffee makers.

-If the red descale light on K50 turns on, you should descale it.
+If the red descale light on K50 turns on, you should descale your coffee maker.